Marty Stuart (album)

-Marty Stuart is the third studio album by the American country music singer of the same name, released in 1986 on Columbia, his only album with that label.
+Marty Stuart is the third studio album by American country music singer Marty Stuart, released in 1986 via Columbia, his only album with that label.
 He recorded a second album for Columbia titled Let There Be Country, which was not released until 1992.

 Overview

 The album features 9 songs, four of which were co-written by Stuart.
 The single "Arlene" made #19 on Hot Country Songs in 1985.
 "Honky Tonker", "All Because of You", and "Do You Really Want My Lovin'" were also released as singles.
 "Beyond the Great Divide" is a Karen Brooks cover from her 1985 album, I Will Dance for You.